MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-proxy-intro-aad.md

 - **Inspections policies for information protection are valid for files up to 30 MB in size and 1 million characters**
 When a session policy to block file uploads or downloads based on information protection content inspection is applied, inspection is performed on files smaller than 30 MB and smaller than 1 million characters.
-For example, an admin may define one of the following session policies:
+For example, an admin might define one of the following session policies:
   - Block file upload for files containing Social Security Number (SSN)
   - Protect file download for files containing PHI (Protected Health Information)
   - Block file download for with sensitivity label “very sensitive”

-  In such cases, files larger than 30 MB or 1 million characters are not scanned and are treated according to the policy setting of **Always apply the selected action even if the data cannot be scanned.**
+  In such cases, files larger than 30 MB or 1 million characters aren't scanned and are treated according to the policy setting of **Always apply the selected action even if the data cannot be scanned.**
 Here are some examples:
-  - a TXT file, 1 MB size and 1 million characters: will be scanned
+  - a TXT file, 1-MB size and 1 million characters: will be scanned
-  - a TXT file, 2 MB size and 2 million characters: won't be scanned
+  - a TXT file, 2-MB size and 2 million characters: won't be scanned
-  - a Word file composed of images and text, 4 MB size and 400 K characters: will be scanned
+  - a Word file composed of images and text, 4-MB size and 400-K characters: will be scanned
-  - a Word file composed of images and text, 4 MB size and 2 million characters: won't be scanned
+  - a Word file composed of images and text, 4-MB size and 2 million characters: won't be scanned
-  - a Word file composed of images and text, 40 MB size and 400 K characters: won't be scanned
+  - a Word file composed of images and text, 40-MB size and 400-K characters: won't be scanned

 - **File upload limitation**